Eyemusican/Eyemusican.github.io/_posts/2024-03-07-DBS101_FlippedClass4.md

 ### What I learned during flipped class!
 ---

 HEY! here is another journal on what I learned in Flipped class day four.
-Today i will explain on the topic Advanced Aggregate Functions and it's types.
+Today I will explain on the topic Advanced Aggregate Functions and it's types.
 I hope you all are curious about it so, without any delay, lets get started.

 From my understanding advanced aggregate functions in SQL are like powerful tools that can help you analyze and understand your data at a whole new level.
 Basic aggregate functions like SUM, AVG, and COUNT can give you some useful information, but they have their limitations.
 They can be categorized into four main types: